The Bellamy Brothers: 1970s

 The duo signed to Curb Records in 1975.
 A single featuring only David, "Nothin' Heavy", was unsuccessful.
-However, at the suggestion of Neil Diamond's drummer Dennis St. John, the brothers recorded and released the single "Let Your Love Flow", written by Diamond's roadie Larry Williams.
-Released in 1976, "Let Your Love Flow" was a No. 1 single on the U.S. pop charts, as well as more than a dozen countries worldwide.
+However, at the suggestion of Neil Diamond's drummer, Dennis St. John, the brothers recorded and released the single "Let Your Love Flow", written by Diamond's roadie Larry Williams.
+Released in 1976, "Let Your Love Flow" was a number-one single on the U.S. pop charts, as well as more than a dozen countries worldwide.